 Experience, Insight, Impact: Verity’s Take on Social & Community Care Recruitment

-With over two decades of recruitment experience, we’re thrilled that Verity Wilson has recently joined Talent Quarter to head up our Social and Community Care division.
+With over two decades of recruitment experience, we’re thrilled that Verity Wilson has recently joined Talent Quarter to head up our Social and Community Care Eastern Region.
 In this Q&A, she shares her reflections on the sector: what makes Social and Community Care uniquely challenging and rewarding, how providers can attract and retain the right people, and why investing in training and compliance isn’t just good practice - it’s essential for building sustainable, people-first services.

 Q: We'll start with a hard-hitting question, Verity, given your experience in this sector, how do you see the Social and Community Care workforce evolving over the next 5 years?